chadwickbureau/chadwick/doc/cwsub.rst

 their own right.
 In particular, the count and pitch counts are cumulative counts for the plate appearance up to the point of the substitution.

-.. list-table:: cwevent standard field numbers
+.. list-table:: cwsub field numbers
    :header-rows: 1
    :widths: 5,20,10